MariamElSahhar/first-website/README.md

 # Throwback 🌀
-Recreating the first-ever page I wrote in my life over the summer between 7 and 8th grade.
+In honor of its 10-year anniversary, recreating the first-ever webpage I wrote in my life over the summer between 7 and 8th grade.
 As true to memory as I can.

 ## Tools 🛠️
 - 🌸 Plain HTML and CSS